Jeremy Hammond

-Jeremy Hammond (born January 8, 1985) is an American activist and former computer hacker from Chicago.
+Jeremy Alexander Hammond (born January 8, 1985), also known by his online moniker sup_g, is an American anarchist activist and former computer hacker from Chicago.
 He founded the computer security training website HackThisSite in 2003.
 He was first imprisoned over the Protest Warrior hack in 2005 and was later convicted of computer fraud in 2013 for hacking the private intelligence firm Stratfor and releasing data to WikiLeaks, and sentenced to 10 years in prison.

 In 2019, he was summoned before a Virginia federal grand jury which was investigating WikiLeaks and its founder Julian Assange.
 He was held in civil contempt of court after refusing to testify on the principle of grand jury resistance.

 He was released from prison in November 2020.

 Early life

-Hammond was raised in the Chicago suburb of Glendale Heights, Illinois, with his twin brother Jason.
+Jeremy Alexander Hammond was born and raised in the Chicago suburb of Glendale Heights, Illinois, with his twin brother Jason.
 Hammond became interested in computers at an early age, programming video games in QBasic by age eight, and building databases by age thirteen.
 As a student at Glenbard East High School in the nearby suburb of Lombard, Hammond won first place in a district-wide science competition for a computer program he designed.
 While in high school, he became a peace activist, organizing a student walkout on the day of the Iraq invasion and starting a student newspaper to oppose the Iraq War.
 His high school principal described Hammond as "old beyond his years".

 Hammond attended the University of Illinois at Chicago.
 In the spring of 2004, during his freshman year, he exploited a security flaw on the computer science department's website and went to department administrators, offering to help fix the security flaws on the site and looking to get a job.
 For inserting the backdoor, Hammond was called before the department chair and ultimately banned from returning for his sophomore year.

 Jeremy, along with his brother Jason, has had a lifelong interest in music, performing in numerous bands through the years.
 Before Jeremy's arrests, they were both actively performing in the Chicago ska band Dirty Surgeon Insurgency.

 Hammond worked as a Mac technician in Villa Park, Illinois.
 He also worked as a web developer for Chicago-based Rome & Company.
 His boss at Rome & Company wrote in 2010 that Hammond is "friendly, courteous and polite and while we suspect he has a low tolerance for corporate posturing, he has never demonstrated any contempt for business in the workplace".